jonasprobst/hoergrete-rfid/README.md

 ### upload new music

-1. get music ready with https://quodlibet.readthedocs.io/en/latest/index.html
+1. get music ready with exFalso (https://quodlibet.readthedocs.io/en/latest/downloads.html)
 1. connet to samba drive and upload the music to hoergrete
 1. ssh into hoergrete
 1. `sudo mopidyctl local scan`